google/error-prone/docs/bugpattern/TooManyParameters.md

 In
-[*Detecting Argument Selection Defects*](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46317.pdf) by Rice et. al., the authors argue that methods should have 5 of fewer parameters (see section 7.1).
+[*Detecting Argument Selection Defects*](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/46317.pdf) by Rice et. al., the authors argue that methods should have 5 or fewer parameters (see section 7.1).
 APIs with larger than this number often lead to parameter mismatch bugs (e.g, calling `create(firstName, lastName)` instead of `create(lastName, firstName)`).